navya3416/MacAddress_api/README.md

        After that it will ask about to prompt mac address give mac address which you want search

-                              enter macaddress: <give the which you want to search>
+                              enter macaddress: <give the mac address which you want to search>

        Output is Like